 Did you know that the first windmill was constructed as early as 7th century?
 One thing the vast deserts of Arabia had was wind, when the seasonal streams ran dry, and these desert winds had a constant wind direction.
 For about one hundred and twenty days the wind blew regularly from the same place.

-The windmill was so simple yet effective that it quickly spread all over the world from its 7th century Persian origins.
+The windmill was so simple yet effective that it quickly spread all over the world from its 7th century Muslim origins.
 After this, wind-power became widely used to run mill stones for grinding corn, and also to draw up water for irrigation.
-This was first in the Persian province of Sistan, and al-Mas`udi, an Arab geographer who lived in the 10th century, described the region as a country of wind and sand.
+This was first in the Indus Valley province of Sistan, and al-Mas`udi, an Arab geographer who lived in the 10th century, described the region as a country of wind and sand.
 He also wrote, a characteristic of the area is that the power of the wind is used to drive pumps for watering gardens.
 Most historians believe that it was the crusaders who introduced windmills to Europe in the 12th century.

 Sherbet, a juice of crushed fruit, herbs, or flowers has long existed as one of the most popular beverages from and of the Muslim world, winning over Western figures such as Lord Byron.
 Muslims developed a variety of juices to make their Sharbat, an Arabic word from which the Italian sorbetto, French sorbet and English sherbet were derived.
 Today, this juice is known by a multitude of names, is associated with numerous cultural traditions, and is produced by countries ranging from India to the United States of America.
 The medieval Muslim sources also contain a lot of recipes for drink syrups that can be kept outside the refrigerator for weeks or months.